Teaching LLM to be Persuasive: Reward-Enhanced Policy Optimization for Alignment from Heterogeneous Rewards: Results

 \section{Results}

 All results are summarized in Figure~\ref{fig:results}, which contains three subfigures: (a) overall dialogue rating, (b) percentage of excellent responses, and (c) bad-case fix rate.
-All evaluations in this section is conducted and agreed by a task expert, a linguist and a computer scientist.
+Importantly, all evaluations in this section are conducted and agreed upon by three human experts (a task expert, a linguist, and a computer scientist); LLM-based judges are used only for supplementary analyses in Section~\ref{sec:emergent-training}--\ref{sec:fine-grained-skills}.

-\paragraph{Online Samples} We evaluate the online set using two metrics shown in Figure~\ref{fig:results}(a)--(b): (i) overall dialogue rating on a 1–5 rubric 1 = unusable, 2 = major issues, 3 = minor issues, 4 = no issues, 5 = excellent; and (ii) percentage of excellent responses—per conversation, counted if the model produces at least one outstanding negotiation turn.

-Across both metrics, REPO decisively leads.
-On the dialogue-quality scale (Figure~\ref{fig:results}(a)), REPO reaches 4.63, improving by +1.20 over the base (3.43), +0.83 over DPO (3.80), and +0.33 over GRPO (4.30).
-On excellent-response conversations (Figure~\ref{fig:results}(b)), REPO attains 66.67\%, a fivefold increase over the base (13.33\%), roughly double DPO (33.33\%), and +23.34 pp over GRPO (43.33\%).
-SFT and DPO deliver steady gains, while vanilla PPO degrades both metrics (rating: 3.33 vs. 3.43; excellent: 10.00\% vs. 13.33
+\paragraph{Online test set} We evaluate the online set with two metrics (Figure~\ref{fig:results}(a)--(b)): (i) overall dialogue rating (1--5; 5 is excellent), and (ii) the percentage of conversations with at least one excellent response.
+REPO reaches 4.63 on dialogue rating, improving by +1.20 over the base (3.43), +0.83 over DPO (3.80), and +0.33 over GRPO (4.30).
+On excellent-response conversations, REPO attains 66.67\% (vs.\ 13.33\% base, 33.33\% DPO, and 43.33\% GRPO).
+Vanilla PPO degrades both metrics.

-Overall, performance improves as alignment signals and optimization become more effective: GRPO yields substantial gains, and REPO’s tri-source alignment (RM + RJ + RF with enhancement) delivers the largest uplift in both average dialogue rating and the incidence of excellent negotiation turns.